Methane Mitigation Systems for Buildings

 Passive Vapor Mitigation Systems

-Passive ventilation systems can be engineered to remove methane gas from the subsurface.
-A passive system relies on the natural rising characteristics of methane gas to capture the accumulations underground.
-The system is engineered to direct the gas upwards into the atmosphere.
+Passive ventilation systems are complex engineering projects which intend to block, and remove, hazardous gas from underneath buildings.
+A passive system relies on the natural rising characteristics of hydrocarbon and volatile organic compounds gas, in order to capture the accumulations underground.
+Furthermore, the system is strategically set-up to direct the gas upwards and around the structure, exhausting it into the atmosphere.

 Active Vapor Mitigation Systems

-Active methane mitigation systems are comprised of subsurface gas extraction systems.
-These systems are blower or pump activated.
+Active methane mitigation systems comprise of electrical engineering projects, for subsurface gas extraction purposes.
+These systems operate via the use of blowers, pumps, fans, sensors and a control panel.
 Moreover, HVAC systems accelerate indoor ventilation.
 Additionally, an active system includes methane gas sensors and an alarm system.
 This warns occupants of peaking methane concentrations.

 For more information about methane mitigation plans, call (888) 930-6604 to speak with an expert.